 These locks are electromagnetic entryway locking devices.
-A mag lock includes a significant electromagnet mounted along the top of a door jamb and a metal plate on the entryway that lines up with it.
+A mag lock includes a powerful electromagnet mounted along the top of a door jamb and a metal plate on the entryway that lines up with it.
 The lock works by passing an electric current through the electromagnet, making a magnetic charge that draws in the plate and holds it against the door jamb.
 It keeps the entryway safely bolted until the power is removed or interrupted.

 Picking the Right Locks for Your Building

 When comparing mag locks with electric strikes, you need to consider some significant factors.
-Such as, whether it will be used on an inside, outside, or fire-rated door.
+Such as whether it will be used on an inside, outside, or fire-rated door.
 Also, the function of the entryway; and the applicable life safety regulations.